Tigers can't hold late lead to wrap losing ACC season

 Clemson didn’t start or finish the first half with any sort of momentum.

-The Tigers missed their first nine shots over a five-minute period, but the Yellow Jackets were unable to pull away -- a 12-3 Clemson run propelling Brad Brownell’s group on top.
+The Tigers missed their first nine shots over a five-minute period, but the Yellow Jackets were unable to pull away -- a 12-3 Clemson run propelling Brownell’s group on top.

 After Clemson led by as much as six points in the session, Georgia Tech controlled the final eight minutes to take back the lead and extend it to 11 points at the break.